spatie/laravel-responsecache/README.md

 Requests can be ignored by using the `doNotCacheResponse` middleware.
 This middleware [can be assigned to routes and controllers](http://laravel.com/docs/master/controllers#controller-middleware).

-Using the middleware are route could be exempt from being cached.
+Using the middleware our route could be exempt from being cached.

 ```php
 // app/Http/routes.php